 - Land Development Regulations (“LDRs”) – most of the rules (zoning code) which carry out that vision

 The Comprehensive Plans and LDRs must be dynamic so that a community can evaluate, update and change them from time-to-time to capture changing needs or desires.
-As such, the City is updating its LDRs in the next few months, using a working team of staff, citizens, businesses, and the seasoned consulting firm Keith and Schnars to assist.
+As such, the City is updating its LDRs in the next few months, using a working team of staff, citizens, and businesses.

 Success hinges on your participation!

 Your contribution to the LDR process is absolutely needed.

 We want you to participate in creating a better community for you, and a quality legacy for future generations of North Miami.

 Shaping the future of your community is a big task, so it would be understandable if you weren’t sure where to begin.
 For your consideration, we suggest the following topics to help you begin thinking about how you can contribute to the conversation.

 How should future developments look (size and architecture)?

 What are the best alternatives to provide adequate bicycle, pedestrian, and transit facilities?

 Parks & Public Spaces